xpack/web-doxygen/website/docs/api/files/src-dotdirdeps-cpp.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>Write DOT code for directory dependency graph.</p>
+Write DOT code for directory dependency graph.

-<p>Code is generated for a directory.
+Code is generated for a directory.
 Successors (sub-directories) of this directory are recursively drawn.
-Recursion is limited by <span class="doxyComputerOutput">DIR_GRAPH_MAX_DEPTH</span>.
-The dependencies of those directories are drawn.</p>
+Recursion is limited by <span class="doxyComputerOutput">DIR\_GRAPH\_MAX\_DEPTH</span>.
+The dependencies of those directories are drawn.

-<p>If a dependee is not part of directory tree above, then the dependency is drawn to the first parent of the dependee, whose parent is an ancestor (sub-directory) of the original directory.</p>
+If a dependee is not part of directory tree above, then the dependency is drawn to the first parent of the dependee, whose parent is an ancestor (sub-directory) of the original directory.

 <dl class="doxyParamsList">
 <dt class="doxyParamsTableTitle">Parameters</dt>